 On receiving this information, the Secretary General of Inclusion International will make a recommendation to the Council and to the General Assembly, which has final authority in membership matters and will ratify the admission of new members.
 As our General Assembly only meets every two years the admission process may seem long.
 However any organisation submitting their membership file will immediately benefit from the same services as the other member societies, while the application is pending (regular newsletters with information about intellectual disability issues at international, regional, national and local level, publications, and invitations to meetings…).

-The entrance fee which is due for the year in which the application is submitted, and again for the year of the General Assembly (if this is not the same), is 250 Euros for associations in developing countries/countries in transition and 525 Euros for all other associations.
+The entrance fee which is due for the year in which the application is submitted, and again for the year of the General Assembly (if this is not the same), is 250 Euros (or equivalent in US$) for associations in developing countries/countries in transition and 525 Euros (or equivalent in US$) for all other associations.
 The regular annual membership fee to Inclusion International is only due for the year after the General Assembly.

 Affiliation to the Regional member association does not entail affiliation to inclusion international.
 To become a member you need to apply directly to Inclusion International.